 As a result of this extra responsibility, your paddling skill set must be as fine-tuned as possible.

-Being able to paddle forward, backward, and side to side at a moment’s notice is an essential skill for kayaking with your dog.
 You may also want to brush up on your high and low braces so you can prevent yourself from capsizing if your dog shifts around quickly in your kayak.

 3. Familiarize Your Dog With Your Kayak and Equipment

 As you get ready to hit the water with your dog, one of the most important things you can do is help familiarize your pup with your kayak and all your paddling equipment.